hujanais/hello-microservices/README.md

 <a name="act2">Act 2 of 3 [From Zero to Docker Microservices]</a>

-You can actually skip this section and go straight to the last Act if you just want to download the pre-built Docker images and use them but you are most welcome to explore this section with me.
 In this section, I will discuss the nitty-gritty of building the docker containers and share all the source code.
 I will essentially chronologically document everything I did to get the Raspberry PI from zero to completion.
 Obviously, my first step was to build the Raspberry PI image per the instructions in the first part of this write-up.
 I will preemptively mention that the Raspberry PI 4 I had only has 1GB of memory and it was not enough to run all my microservices smoothly so I decided to use a second Pi [an older PI 3B+(1GB)].
 Essentially, I used the PI-4 to run the MongoDB and the 2 REST web services and then used the PI-3 to host my React UI front-end.
+You can choose to skip this section to [the final section](#act3) that explains the actual usage of the Docker microservices and come back to this section at a later time.

 #### Tip: All official docker images can be retrieved from http://hub.docker.com  If you are using a Windows, you would need to installed Docker Desktop.
 This is required even if you are using WSL.